nish17/Speaking-Engagments/README.md

 ### [GDG DevFest Ahmedabad 2019](./Tech-Talks/DevFest-Ahmedabad-2019/README.md)

 It was a lightning talk on **Best Practices for Voice User Interface Design**.
-I spoke about best practices and tricks to make you voice app stand out.
+I spoke about best practices and tricks to make your voice app stand out.

 More details [over here](./Tech-Talks/DevFest-Ahmedabad-2019/README.md)